CodersCampus/supportDocs/docs/item/PRO_TEAM_SCREEN_SIZE.md

 1. Start your own zoom session with yourself
 2. Practice different ways of sharing your screen for 5-10 minutes
-3. You are now better prepared to share your screen with skill and courtesy.
+3. You are now better prepared to share your screen with skill and courtesy